 All classrooms support the school-wide culture plan.
-The classroom plans provide systems that allow each student to make positive choices and to "make things right" when poor choices have been made.
+The classroom plans provide systems that give each student the opportunity to make positive choices and to "make things right" when poor choices have been made.
 Each child is in charge of the type of interactions he/she has with the teacher and classmates.
-Teachers will go over classroom expectations with students during the first week of school.
+Teachers will go over classroom expectations with students during the first week of school, and work to maintain these expectations throughout the year.

-Please make sure that you are aware of the expectations of your child's teacher(s).
 It is important that you understand and support the teacher in their decisions when working with your child.